davidaparicio/labshock/README.md

 ### Why Labshock
 - [Labshock Website](https://labshock.github.io/)
 - save 90% of time on setup and maintenance
 - reduce costs by 95% compared to physical testbeds
+- provide safe, real-world OT environments for security testing
+- solve global gap in hands-on OT/ICS cybersecurity training

 ### Who is Labshock for
 - [Labshock Into](https://youtu.be/USo6mDEdnf4)